CDL guide

 Is Getting a CDL Worth It in 2026?

-A plain-English 2026 guide to CDL pay, training cost, lifestyle tradeoffs, paid training, beginner jobs, and when a CDL is not worth it.
+A plain 2026 look at CDL pay, what training costs, how the job changes your life, paid training, first jobs, and when a CDL isn't worth it.

 Important: CDL Pathway is informational.
 Use official state licensing pages and FMCSA sources for final requirements.